Chapter 1. Natural Notes

 2. Natural notes: the names of the white keys

-These seven white keys are called natural notes and are named A, B, C, D, E, F and G.
+These seven white keys are named A, B, C, D, E, F and G.

 Which name belongs to which key?